Troll-hunting in Mount Horeb

 Campo di Bella rents a guest suite above its winery.

-On the east edge of town, the Village Inn Motel has 11 rooms.
+On the east edge of town, The Little Village motel has 12 rooms.

 In the countryside south of Blue Mounds, Prevailing Winds Lodge has five guest rooms.